-In 1866 the Federal Government allocated funding for the creation of a 4-foot channel between Minneapolis and St. Louis.
-This channel was subsequently deepened when Congress authorized USACE to create a 4.5-foot channel in 1878 and then, in 1907, a 6-foot channel from the confluence of the Mississippi and Missouri rivers to Minneapolis.
-These works were achieved using a system of wing and closing dams in conjunction with river dredging.
-Wing dams constrict the flow of a river thereby speeding its current to provide bedscour in the main river channel.
-Closing dams blocked off side channels and chutes to similarly control water flow.
+In 1866 the Federal Government allocated funding for a 4-foot navigation channel between Minneapolis and St. Louis.
+In 1887 this channel was deepened to a 4.5-foot channel, and in 1907 it was once again deepened to a 6-foot channel from the confluence of the Mississippi and Missouri rivers to Minneapolis.
+This was achieved using a system of wing and closing di in conjunction with river dredging.

-In 1927 Congress ordered USACE to study the feasibility of a 9-foot channel on the Upper Mississippi.
-On July 3, 1930, an amended Rivers and Harbors act was signed by President Hoover authorizing the creation of the channel.
-For the Upper Mississippi above St. Louis, the primary mechanism implemented to achieve this goal was the lock-and-dam system built in the 1930s and 1940s.
+In 1927 Congress ordered USACE to study the feasibility of a 9-fooot channel on the Upper Mississippi.
+On July 3, 1930, an amended Rivers and Harbors Act was signed by President Hoover authorizing the creation of the channel.
+The primary mechanism implemented to achieve this goal was the lock-and-dam system built in the 1930s and 1940s.
 The use of river training structures such as wing dikes, however, continued to be valuable in the maintenance of an open river navigation channel.
+They provide a more cost-effective solution for moving sediment thought the river system than dredging alone.
+While mitigating the need for environmentally disruptive dredging, newer designs also attempt to preserve and enhance the environmental components of the river through the creation of diverse wildlife habitats.